 Fill up a prepared container with unfertilized soil.
 Poppies grow best in poor, lightly moistened soil.
 Make a shallow trench around the container using your finger.

 2. Choose Your Seeds

 There are more than 120 species in the poppy family.
-Some of the best for containers include the Ladybug Poppy (seen here), California Poppy and Iceland Poppy.
+Some of the best for containers include Ladybug, California and Iceland poppies.

 3. Sow the Seeds

 Sprinkle the seeds into the trench and cover with a very little soil.
 Position the container in a sunny spot and keep the soil slightly moist until the shoots appear.

 4. Choose a Sunny Spot

 Grow poppies in a place that gets full sun.
 Use poor, lightly moistened soil.
 Seeds will germinate in 2 to 4 weeks and flowers will open from 12 weeks onward.